Finnish Army

 The Finnish Army (Maavoimat /fi/, Armén) is the land forces branch of the Finnish Defence Forces.
-The Finnish Army is divided into six branches: infantry (which includes armoured units), field artillery, anti-aircraft artillery, engineers, signals, and materiel troops.
+The Finnish Army is divided into six branches: infantry (which includes armoured units), field artillery, ground-based air defence, engineers, signals, and logistics troops.
 The commander of the Finnish Army as of 1 January 2022 is Lieutenant General Pasi Välimäki.

 Role

 The duties of the Finnish Army are threefold.
 They are: